svenstaro/proxyboi/README.md

 - Update version in `Cargo.toml` and run `cargo update`.
 - `git commit` and `git tag -s`, `git push`.
 - `cargo publish`
-- Releases will automatically be deployed by Travis.
+- Releases will automatically be deployed by GitHub Actions.
 - Update AUR package.